octobercms/docs/help-publishing-packages.md

 <a name="dependencies"></a>
 ### Declaring Dependencies

-Plugins and themes alike can depend on other packages.
-Use the `composer require` command to include them in your composer.json file.
+Plugins and themes alike can depend on other packages, simple include them in your composer.json file.

-> **Note**: The `--no-update` switch should be used to instruct composer to only include a reference to the dependency.
-Otherwise, the files will be installed and included in your package source.

 #### Requiring another plugin